OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
-We'll avoid JavaScript for a purely front-end CSS solution.
-This utilizes CSS3 features like `clip-path` and `transform` to achieve the effect.
+This document details how to create a circular progress bar using only CSS.
+No JavaScript is required.
+This example uses CSS variables for easy customization.

 **Description of the Styling:**

-The circular progress bar is created using a single `<div>` element.
-We style this div to be a circle using `border-radius: 50%`.
-A pseudo-element (`::before`) is then used to create the progress indicator.
-The `clip-path` property is used to "clip" the circular indicator to a specific percentage, thus creating the progress effect.
-Transforms are used for positioning and rotation.
+This technique leverages CSS's `conic-gradient` function to create the circular progress bar.
+The gradient's angle is dynamically controlled by a custom property (`--progress`) representing the percentage of completion.
+A background circle provides a clean visual frame.
+We use CSS variables to make it easily customizable.

 **Full Code:**